+ousenoid Lineige

 YOUR HOUSEHOLD Address

-ame Phone numbers

-ame Phone numbers

-ame Phone numbers

-lame Phone numbers

-lame Phone numbers
+Name Phone numbers

-1.If we can't get home or contact each other we meet or leave a message at: ve will The Getaway Kits are stored in the
+1. If we can't get home or contact each other we we meet or leave a message at: vill The Getaway Kits are stored in the

 Name 4.
 The radio station (inc AM/FM frequency) we will tune

 Contact details in to for localcivil defence information during an emergency

 Name (back-up)

 Contact details 5.
 Friends/neighbours who may need our help or who can help us

-Name (out of town) Name
+Name (out of town) Name Name

 Contact details Address

-2. The person responsible for collecting the child from school is: dren Phone
+2. The person responsible for collecting the children from school is: Phone Phone

-Name Control date the Name
+Name News

+Contact details Address

-Contact details 3.
-Emergency Survival Items and Getaway Kit Pe Address Address
+3. Emergency Survival Items and Getaway Kit Perso

-esponsible for checking water and food Phone
+responsible for checking water and food

 Items will be checked and replenished on: 6.
-On a separate sheet of paper draw a plan of the house showing places to shelter in an earthquake or storm, exits and safe assembly areas and where to turn off water, electricity and gas.
+On a separate sheet of paper draw a plan of the house showing places to shelter in an earthquake or storm, exits

+(check and replenish at least once a year) and safe assembly areas and where to turn off water, electricity and gas.

 (check and replenish at least once a year)

-IMPORTANT PHONE NUMB ERS For Police, Fire or Ambulance call 111
+IMPORTANT PHONE NUMBER RS For Police, Fire or Ambulance call 111

 Local Police station Water Supplier

 Medical Centre Gas Supplier

 Insurance Company Electrician

 Vet/Kennel/Cattery Plumber

-Electricity Supplier Builder

-Council Emergency Helpline
+Floorisias Complian Buildon